 HOME VISITS Teachers and Family Support Assistants each plan to visit with you at least twice during the year to share information about your child and make plans with you.
-The visits may not take place in the home depending on the situation of the COVID-19 pandemic.
+The visits may not take place in the home depending on the situation of the current health guidelines.